manticoresoftware/manticoresearch/manual/Searching/Grouping.md

 +---------------------+------+----------+---------+
 ```

-In the example you can see that if we group by major and show both `COUNT(*)` and `COUNT(DISTINCT age)` it gets clear that there are 2 students that chose major "cs" and 2 unique ages, but for the major "arts" there are also 2 students, but only one unique age.
+In the example you can see that if we GROUP BY major and show both `COUNT(*)` and `COUNT(DISTINCT age)` it gets clear that there are 2 students that chose major "cs" and 2 unique ages, but for the major "arts" there are also 2 students, but only one unique age.

 There can be at most one `COUNT(DISTINCT)` per query.